Codecademy/docs/content/pytorch/concepts/tensors/terms/full/full.md

   - 'intro-to-py-torch-and-neural-networks'
 ---

-The **`.full()`** function is used to create a tensor of a specified shape filled with a constant value.This function is more useful for efficient tensor management in machine learning and data science.This function also accepts various parameters for defining the desired shape and fill value.
+The **`.full()`** function is used to create a tensor of a specified shape filled with a constant value.
+This function is particularly useful for efficient tensor management in machine learning and data science, as it allows for the creation of tensors with predefined values.
+Additionally, it accepts various parameters for defining the desired shape and fill value.

 ## Syntax